tung/DynaHack/links/index.md

 ---
 ## DynaHack

+DynaHack can be played online on the `nethack.xd.cm` public server via SSH using e.g. PuTTY.  *See the [DynaHack FAQ]({{ site.baseurl }}/faq/) if you want to play online with numpad and are using PuTTY.*

-DynaHack can be found at other places on the internet.
+DynaHack can also be found at other places on the internet.

 * [DynaHack on the NetHack Wiki](https://nethackwiki.com/wiki/DynaHack)
 * [DynaHack on RogueBasin](http://www.roguebasin.com/index.php?title=DynaHack)